thebyrdman-git/taminator-ci/README.md

-# Taminator - RFE and Bug Tracking Automation Tool
+# Taminator - The Skynet TAMs Actually Want 🤖

+*Your technical intelligence hub for customer engineering work.*

 ## Overview